-The Embassy and its Consular Section will be closed from 2 to 8 January 2017 in connection with the New Year's holidays.
+The Embassy and its Consular Section will be closed on 8th and 9th May 2017 in connection with public holiday – the Victory Day.

 The Embassy of the Russian Federation informs with profound grief of the tragic death in terrorist attack of Russian

 Ambassador to Turkey Andrey Karlov on December 19, 2016 in Ankara.

 The Embassy is deeply shocked by the assassination.
 The personnel of the Embassy will always remember him as an

 distinguished professional and genuine leader who brought together focus on results and an individual approach, which